benmed00/ben-meduim-hack/README.md

 ## Upcoming feature

-this project was annalysed and developped in under 18 h stretched
+this project was annalysed and developped in under a hurry

 - Separate the backend into two microservises a smart-auth and a crud on
 - add elastic search to search input